Skip to content

 Historical Addition in the West

 Pope Leo III resisted this insertion, engraving the original Creed on silver plates in Rome (A.D.
-809) which are still present, but by the 11th century, amid Norman influences and anti-Greek sentiments, it gained papal endorsement.
+809) which are still present, but by the 11th century, amid Norman influences and anti-Greek sentiment, it gained papal endorsement.
 The Great Schism (A.D.
-1054) crystallized this: mutual excommunications partly over filioque, symbolizing Western claims to primacy.
+1054) crystallized this: mutual excommunications partly over the filioque, symbolizing Western claims to primacy.

 Council of Toledo (589)